verrazzano/docs/content/en/docs/setup/install/mc-install/enable-argocd.md

 ---
-title: "Register Argo CD"
+title: "Enable Argo CD"
-description: "How to register Argo CD in a multicluster Verrazzano environment"
+description: "How to enable Argo CD in a multicluster Verrazzano environment"
 weight: 2
 draft: false
 ---